tamucc-comp-bio/how_to/howto_dvc.md

    ```

    > NOTE!
-   > If you are queried for another user's password, `ctrl-c` to cancel command, then run `dvc remote modify myremote user cbird --local`, replacing `cbird` with your username
+   > If you are queried for another user's password, `ctrl-c` to cancel command then run `dvc remote modify myremote user cbird --local`, replacing `cbird` with your username

+   > NOTE!
+   > If you can't see the characters you are typing after hitting `ctrl-c` then hit `enter` key followed by typing `reset` (you won't see the letters) and hit `enter` key again.
+Now you should be able to see the letters you type.

   - Example, don't copy and paste.